 Formal drug treatment programs don’t last indefinitely.
 In fact, they might only last for a few months.
 It’s a time of intense work and profound learning, when a person picks up the skills that will be used in the long-term struggle for sobriety.
 Even though the surroundings might be familiar beyond rehab, that person has changed.
 Blending memories with current goals can be hard at first.
 These are seven steps people can take to make the transition a little less stressful.

-1. Find Sober Friends.
+1. Find Sober Friends

-3. Keep Follow-up Appointments.
+3. Keep Follow-up Appointments

-Therapy might help people to:
+Therapy beyond rehab can help people to: